kg4ydw/noacli/Readme.md

 If you need to select a directory instead of a file, highlight a single `/`

-If you want full pathnames instead of relative pathnames, tye a * by itself before the cursor (not selected) before activating Ctrl-F.
+If you want full pathnames instead of relative pathnames, type a * by itself before the cursor (not selected) before activating Ctrl-F.

 # Log dock window #